Deadly-Pigg/console-battleship/README.md

 ### Play and complete game
 - User can shoot at the computer's board + (Input validation)
 - User can achieve a 'Game Over' when all their ships or the enemy ships have been sunk
+- Inform user when their ship/the enemy ship has been sunk
 - Input validation
 ### Make a bot to automatically play against the player
 - Computer can play the game in a very naive manner.